Nike Adult Tennis Camp at University of North Texas

 Camp Director Sujay Lama

-Sujay Lama has put North Texas tennis on the map.
-Now at the conclusion of his 10th season with the Mean Green in 2015-16, Lama has established a winning tradition at North Texas, having led the Mean Green to three conference championships in the last seven years.View Sujay Lama's Bio ⟩
+Simply put, Sujay Lama has put North Texas tennis on the map.
+Lama is currently in his 17th season with the Mean Green in 2022-23 and has established a winning tradition at North Texas, having led the Mean Green to three conference championships and three NCAA Tournaments.View Sujay Lama's Bio & Tennis Tips ⟩

-Under his guidance, the Mean Green have had wins over Oklahoma State, Oklahoma, Texas Tech, Kansas, Arizona and TCU.
-North Texas has reached the semifinals or finals in each of the last eight seasons while competing in the Sun Belt Conference and the C-USA Championships.
+Under his guidance, the Mean Green have had wins over Oklahoma State, Oklahoma, Texas Tech, Kansas, Arizona, SMU and TCU among others.
+North Texas has reached the league tournament semifinals or finals in 10 of Lama's first 16 seasons while competing in the Sun Belt Conference and the C-USA Championships.

-The Mean Green’s success has not been limited to the court, either, as North Texas has picked up ITA All-Academic team honors for nine consecutive seasons.
+The Mean Green’s success has not been limited to the court.
+North Texas has picked up ITA All-Academic team honors for 16 consecutive seasons and his team's have received NCAA awards for having a APR score in the top 10 percent of all of division I women's tennis five times during his tenure.

 In the 2016 season, Lama brought in and developed one of the top freshman classes to come through North Texas.
 By the year's end, each of four Mean Green newcomers were playing in one of the six singles positions.
 The team would finish with a 13-10 mark while once again making it to the C-USA’s semifinal round.
 Most notably among the Mean Green rookies, freshmen Maria Kononova and Tamuna Kutubidze earned spots on the First Team All-C-USA singles squad while also taking first team doubles honors.
 Senior Anastasiya Shestakova made it on the second team roster, her third consecutive all-conference accolade.